Getting Help

 Post Your Question

-Have a look at my account on stack overflow and you’ll see that I asked tons of questions throughout my journey.
+Have a look at my account on Stack Overflow and you’ll see that I asked several questions when I was a beginner.
 Most of these questions weren’t unique.
 They were problems that have already been solved but I couldn’t translate them into my code.
 With experience you’ll be able to adapt someone else’s answers to your code, but sometimes you’ll have to post your own for someone else to have a look.

 Remember.
 THERE IS A SOLUTION.